-How We Found the Best Homeowners Insurance in Mississippi
+How We Found the Best Mississippi Homeowners Insurance Company

-We chose the best home insurers in Mississippi by following a similar methodology to the one we used in our national home insurance review.
+We chose the best home insurers in Mississippi by following a similar methodology to the one we used in our national review of the Best Homeowners Insurance.
 First, we looked at which were the largest home insurers by market share.
-If they’re the top dogs in the state, they must be doing something right.
+If they’re the top companies in the state, they must be doing something right.
 Then we checked with independent agencies like A.M.
 Best, Moody’s, and Standard & Poor to ensure that these companies were financially sound.
 After that, it came down to what each company had to offer in terms of coverages, endorsements, discounts, and online resources.
 Customer satisfaction also weighed into the equation.
 We compared each company’s results from the latest J.D.
 Power and Consumer Reports customer satisfaction surveys, to gauge what it would be like to sign with these companies.
-And then we decided to test them out for ourselves by hopping on the phone and getting a quote from an agent.
+Finally, we decided to test them out for ourselves by hopping on the phone and getting a quote from an agent.

-State Farm is the largest insurer in the state and, according to J.D.
-Power, it’s also the most popular.
-It scored the highest of all the companies on our list, earning a 4/5 in overall satisfaction.
+State Farm is the largest insurer in the state, and according to J.D.
+Power it’s also the most popular.
+It scored the highest of all the companies on our list, earning a 4 out of 5 in overall satisfaction.
 Consumer Reports also gave it above-average ratings in the customer service and claims handling metrics.
 In a state that’s known for its natural disasters, it’s especially crucial to trust your insurer can handle your claims with care.

-It came out to be one of the cheaper providers in our quote analysis, and actually gave us our most affordable quote in George County — not that it was cheap, at $377.
+It came out to be one of the cheaper providers in our quote analysis, and actually gave us our most affordable quote in George County at $377.
 One area it fell short in, however, was hurricane deductibles.
-While companies like Allstate offer standard wind/hail deductibles starting at $1,000 or 1 percent of your home’s value, State Farm’s hurricane deductibles start at either $5,000 or 5 percent.
-The high amounts are good for your premiums, but they also mean you’ll pay a lot out of pocket when it comes time to file a claim.
+While companies like Allstate offer standard wind/hail deductibles starting at $1,000 or 1% of your home’s value, State Farm’s hurricane deductibles start at either $5,000 or 5%.
+The high amounts are good for your premiums, but they also mean you’ll pay a lot out of pocket if you need to file a claim.

 Nationwide wowed us with its claims satisfaction ratings.
-Consumer Reports readers rated it 86/100— the best score of our insurers.
+Consumer Reports readers rated it 86 out of 100— the best score of our insurers.
 Claims handling is the most important and often the most disappointing aspect of home insurance, so these high ratings are refreshing.
 If you’re interested in a no-nonsense claims process, Nationwide is a good company to check out.

 Like State Farm and Allstate, Nationwide gives you a choice between a standard or percentage-based deductible.
-Standard deductibles start at $2,500, placing it right between Allstate and State Farm, while percentage-based deductibles range from 1 to 5 percent of your home’s value.
+Standard deductibles start at $2,500, placing it right between Allstate and State Farm, while percentage-based deductibles range from 1% to 5% of your home’s value.
 You also get a choice between percentage-based or standard for your wind/hail deductible.
 The flat rate is pretty steep at $5,000, but it may still be your cheapest option, depending on your home and location.

 Liberty Mutual is best if you’re looking to minimize your out-of-pocket costs in the event of a claim.
 It’s the only insurer on the list to offer a $500 deductible option.
 Its wind/hail deductible is also relatively low, starting at just $1,000.
-But before you get too excited about these low prices, the hurricane deductible is also a separate purchase.
-This deductible only kicks in when a hurricane warning is declared for your area whereas the wind/hail deductible can apply to any major storm.
+But before you get too excited about these low prices, though, you should know that the hurricane deductible is a separate purchase.
+It also only kicks in when a hurricane warning is declared for your area, whereas the wind/hail deductible can apply to any major storm.

 Liberty Mutual is also a great choice if you’re looking to customize your policy with endorsements.
-In addition to the standard schedule valuables, water backup, and replacement cost coverages, there are also rarer endorsements like Inflation Guard.
+In addition to the standard scheduled valuables, water backup, and replacement cost coverages, there are also rarer endorsements like Inflation Guard.
 It continually updates your policy to keep pace with inflation, so it doesn’t lose value over time.
-No other company offers this kind of coverage, so you should definitely look into Liberty Mutual if you’re interested in it.
+No other company offers this kind of coverage.

 Liberty Mutual, like State Farm, enables you to purchase your policy online.
 You need to know some basic information about your home’s construction, any renovations, and the details of any prior claim to complete the process.
 This isn’t an option for residents of George, Hancock, Harrison, Jackson, Pearl River, or Stone counties.
 If you live in one of these areas, you’ll have to contact a Liberty Mutual agent by phone for more information.